imantse/WARP-GUIDES/webpack/webpack-guide.md

 }
 ```

 Note that we disable `jshint` if it was previously enabled. jshint is just fast basic error checking, too basic.
-Use `SublimeLinter-eslint for linting`.
+Use ESLint for linting.

 Now do some errors in _src/site.js_ and observe how Sublime reports them on the fly. **Note - Atom wins for this feature.**